-Southern Spain and the Straits – Spring Migration spectacular
+Southern Spain and the Gibraltar Straits

-April 25 – May 3 2023
+April 25 – May 2 2024

-Leader: Jonathan Meyrav
+Tour leader: Jonathan Meyrav

 Besides enjoying amazing birds and wildlife this tour is truly the “classic Spain” experience: beautiful rural townships, amazing food (and wine) and the wonderful romantic energy that Spain has to offer.
 Our tour is run with our friends at Inglorious Bustards that besides being a great tour operator are also devoted to conservation and some of the tours proceeds will go directly to conservation.